LOADING ...

 water, on the or on the ground, and they are so big

-sometimes they can jump and they can spread their
+that they can jump and they can spread their

-shells and kinda almost fly like one of them flying
+kinda shells and almost fly like one of them flying

 squirrels.